City Code Chapter

 16.60.040 Enforcement and Notice of Violation.

-- A. The Director, or designee, upon determining that a violation of this Chapter or associated administrative rules has occurred, will issue a written notice of the violation by certified mail to the fuel distributor, reseller or retailer.
+- A. The City Administrator, upon determining that a violation of this Chapter or associated administrative rules has occurred, will issue a written notice of the violation by certified mail to the fuel distributor, reseller or retailer.
 The notice will identify the violation and applicable penalty.

 16.60.050 Penalties.